 As you can imagine, a diverse array of clients and buyer personas add complexity for Sid and his team.

-On the latest episode of The Data-Driven Marketer, Sid shares five tactics his team uses to increase the success of their marketing programs—even when things get complicated.
+On the latest episode of The Data-Driven Marketer, Sid shares five tactics for marketing his team uses to increase the success of their programs—even when things get complicated.

 1. Focus on Reaching Current Customers